akando42/next-map/public/content/posts/07-13/index.md

 ![Nuclear grenade launcher](content/posts/07-13/nuclear_grenade_launcher.png)

 During these Nuclear Arm Races, military thinkers from the United States and USSR started to develop the Mutual Assured Destruction doctrine.
-If you can hold enough enemy cities and arm forces at risk and guarantee your ability to counter strike in the case of a nuclear first strike from enemies.
+If you can hold enough enemy cities and arm forces at risk and guarantee your ability to counter strike in the case of a nuclear first strike from enemies then you can deter any nuclear strike from enemy.

 ![US ICBM Triangle](content/posts/07-13/dangerous_ICBM_triangles.png)